LuckyKo/rimworldmods/SocialInteractions/architecture.md

 - **Perspective Handling**: Formats the log text differently based on whether the viewer is the initiator, recipient, target, or third party.
 - **Serialization Support**: Includes parameterless constructor and proper serialization methods for RimWorld's save/load system.

+### 11. `1.5/Defs/InteractionDefs_Badmouthing.xml` (Interaction Definitions)
+- **XML Definition File** containing the definitions for both badmouthing and enhanced insult interactions.
+- **Badmouthing Definition**: Defines the Badmouthing interaction type with custom worker class and log rules.
+- **EnhancedInsult Definition**: Defines the EnhancedInsult interaction type with severity-based worker class and log rules.
+- **Visual Elements**: Specifies appropriate symbols and labels for the interactions in the game UI.
+- **Log Rules**: Provides basic log entry templates that are enhanced by custom PlayLogEntry classes.

+### 12. `DramaInteractionPatches.cs` (Drama System Patch Controller)
+- **Harmony Patch System**: Patches `Pawn_InteractionsTracker.TryInteractWith` to intercept social interactions and potentially replace them with drama interactions.
+- **Priority Management**: Implements a priority-based system where badmouthing/gossip has higher priority than enhanced chitchat insults.
+- **Conditional Triggers**: Only triggers on suitable interactions (Chitchat, DisturbingChat, Insult) when drama features are enabled.
+- **Badmouthing Trigger Logic**: Checks for trait-based encouragement/prevention, mood, and opinion dynamics to determine if badmouthing should occur.
+- **Enhanced Chitchat Insult Trigger Logic**: Evaluates mood, opinion of recipient, traits, and opinion differences to determine if enhanced insults should occur.
+- **Trait Integration**: Considers traits that prevent negative interactions (Kind, etc.) or encourage them (Jealous, Abrasive, etc.).
+- **Prevention Mechanisms**: Ensures that drama interactions only occur when appropriate based on pawn relationships and settings.

+### 14. `InteractionWorker_EnhancedInsult.cs` (Enhanced Insult System)
+- **Severity-Based Interaction**: Implements insult severity levels (Mild, Moderate, Severe, Violent) based on initiator's opinion of recipient.
+- **Social Fight Escalation**: Can escalate insults to physical social fights based on severity, mood, and recipient traits.
+- **Thought Application**: Applies different thoughts based on insult severity (e.g., WasToldNegativeThings, HeardBadmouthing).
+- **Trait Recognition**: Identifies pawns that enjoy negative interactions or are likely to fight back.
+- **LLM Integration**: Generates detailed subject text for LLM dialogue based on severity and whether fights occurred.
+- **Custom Play Log Entry**: Uses `PlayLogEntry_EnhancedInsult` for proper logging with severity information.

+### 15. `PlayLogEntry_EnhancedInsult.cs` (Custom Play Log Entry for Enhanced Insults)
+- **Custom PlayLogEntry** for EnhancedInsult interactions that includes severity and fight escalation information.
+- **Severity-Based Descriptions**: Provides different action descriptions based on the severity level of the insult.
+- **Fight Outcome Tracking**: Records whether the insult led to a physical confrontation.
+- **Perspective Handling**: Formats the log text differently based on the viewer's relationship to the interaction (initiator, recipient, or third party).
+- **Serialization Support**: Includes parameterless constructor and proper serialization methods for RimWorld's save/load system.

 ## Job Drivers

 ### `JobDriver_GoOnDate.cs`